DemeSibere/supreme-sniffle-ecommerce/README.md

 ![In Insomnia Core, the user tests “DELETE Category by ID,” “CREATE Category,” and “UPDATE Category.”](./Assets/delete-put-post.gif)

+The following walkthrough video demonstrates
+  - How to create the schema from the MySQL shell
+  - How to seed the database from the command line
+  - How to start the application’s server

+  To view the video click, [here](https://drive.google.com/file/d/1kpRI3_XeFbSnF3nMF9c1sIkB9P3Thoen/view)

-Your walkthrough video should also show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.
+The following walkthrough video shows the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.
+To view the video, Click [here](https://drive.google.com/file/d/1nIjl-bXKHOHeF25sVBWAUn7GO98laoeu/view)

 ## Getting Started